telus/tds-core/packages/FlexGrid/Row/Row.md

 On certain layouts, the order of items within the row may need to be reversed.
 To do this, set the corresponding prop for the target breakpoint range as `true`.
 If a breakpoint is defined as `true`, it will affect all other breakpoints after it until a latter breakpoint assigned as `false` is found.

 In the following example, the items are set to reverse until the `md` breakpoint.
-Then, once the `xl` breakpoint is expanded to, the items will reverse again.
+Then, at the `xl` breakpoint, the items will reverse again.

 ```jsx { "props": { "className": "docs_full-width-playground docs_flex-grid-coloring" } }
 <FlexGrid>